 Note: If you've opted to leave the Event unlisted, we'll add a code to the end of the URL as a security measure.
 This way people won't accidentally stumble on your private event pages.

 Gotcha: Only public galleries can be Featured on your homepage.

 After you Save your event, we'll generate a permanent link for general sharing.
-Find that at the bottom of this page under Other Guests.
+You'll find it at the bottom of your new event page under Other Guests.